dvarela1435/Surfs_Up/README.md

 ## Summary

 The temperature variation between June and December are not much difference when you look at the average temperature.
 The difference is by 4 degrees.
-Although, December does have the lowest temperature of 56, but that could be an issue trying to sell ice cream, but it could have been a time event.
+Although, December does have the lowest temperature of 56, but that could be an issue trying to sell ice cream, but it could have been a one time event.
 When comparing the highest temperature, June was hotter by 2 degrees compared to December.
 Overall, the temperature is steady and not much fluctuation between June and December.

 This data does take in account of all weather stations in surrounding area.
 A query from the closest weather station would narrow down the temperatures and get a more accurate temperature based on the location.
 Along with that information, the precipitation data would also benefit.
-Getting the average rainfalls from the weather station closest to the location and compare June to December would determine which month would be a wetter month, which would determine the sales for the month.
+Getting the average rainfalls from the weather station closest to the shop's location and compare June to December would determine which month would be a wetter month, which would determine the sales for the month.